 Well, I'm probably like most people, just someone trying to fulfill their dream.
 For me, that dream is being able to one day call myself a professional sports broadcaster/journalist.
 I've had that dream since I was a freshman at Glenbrook South High School in Glenview, IL, a suburb just outside of Chicago.
 I participated on WGBK Radio starting at the age of 14 and eventually hosted my own sports-talk show at age 16.
 I went on to become a Sports Director of the radio station at the beginning of my senior year, where I managed classroom materials, created productions for on-air capabilities and produced sports broadcasts.
 From that point on, I knew that I wanted to continue that work for the rest of my life.
 I then found myself attending Marquette University starting in the Fall of 2017.
-I quickly created and co-hosted my own radio show on Marquette Radio and volunteered for Marquette Television's sports production "The Golden Eagles Sports Report."
+I quickly created and co-hosted my own radio show on Marquette Radio and volunteered for Marquette Television's sports production "Golden Eagles Sports Report."
 After a semester of learning and evolving, I was hired by Marquette's award-winning sports desk of the Marquette Wire to be the Audio Producer and a Men's Lacrosse and Golf Beat Reporter.
 I was promoted to Assistant Sports Editor entering my sophomore year, but quickly shifted over to the position of Assistant Sports Producer, where I produced video coverage for Marquette sports as well as coordinated sports television shows with Marquette University Television.
-I'm now a junior at Marquette University and was just promoted to Executive Sports Producer, where I hope to continue to grow Marquette University Television in the 2019-2020 academic year.
+I'm now a junior at Marquette University and have been promoted to Executive Sports Producer, where I continue to grow Marquette University Television throughout the 2019-2020 academic year.